Our Artists

 George Halitzka | Artistic Director

 George (he/ him) is a theatre educator, director, and writer — but first and foremost, he’s a storyteller.
-George has performed for 80,000 students in the Louisville area and beyond, often presenting content that he’s written and produced himself.
+George has performed for more than 100,000 students in the Louisville area and beyond, often presenting content that he’s written and produced himself.
 He’s also taught drama workshops to thousands of students of all ages; favorite topics include comedy improv and playwriting.
 George’s plays have been published by Playscripts, Inc. and Christian Publishers.
-His works have been performed by schools and theatres an estimated 900 times around the world, from Canada to China.
+His works have been performed by schools and theatres more than 900 times around the world, from Canada to China.
 George loves good stories, his wife Julie, and Chicago deep-dish pizza (not necessarily in that order).
 Find out why he founded an educational theatre company here, or learn more about his experience as a theatre artist when you follow this link.

 Julie Halitzka | Webmaster

 Julie (she/ her) is a gifted artist and educator who’s passionate about kids, the arts, and technology.
 She holds an M.Div. in Worship from Southern Baptist Theological Seminary, an M.S. from Walden University in Early Childhood Studies, and a B.S.S. from Cornell College.
 In her “day job,” Julie is the Jefferson Training Coach with Child Care Aware of Kentucky.
-She also serves as a worship leader at St. John United Methodist Church.
+She also serves as the Director of Worship at First Baptist Church of Middletown.